同等学力英语

 考试试题

 [单选题]Pictures in the British papers this week of Prince William,Prince Charles’s 18-year-old son,cleaning toilets overseas,have led to a surge of altruism(利他主义).
 Raleigh Internation-al,the charity that organized his trip,has seen inquiries about voluntary work abroad rise by 30%.
 But the image of idealistic youth that William presents no longer reflects the reality of the volunteer force.
 It’s getting older and older.
 Voluntary Service Overseas(VSO)has about 2000 volunteers in the field around the world.
 After a dip in interest in the mid-1990s,applications to work abroad are at record levels.
 Last year 7645 people submitted applications,and 920 successfully negotiated the VSO selection process and were sent abroad.
 When the organization was founded in 1959,the average volunteer was in his early 20s.
 Now,the average age is 35,and set to rise further.
 Partly,that is because there are more older people who want to do VSO.
 More people take early retirement;more,says the chief executive of VSO,“still feel that they have more to give and are in good health”.
 And the demands of the African and Asian countries where most of the volunteers go are changing,too.
 Their educational standards have risen over the past couple of decades,so they want people with more qualifications,skills and experience.
 BESO(British Executive Service Overseas)recruits executives and businessmen with at least 15 years’ experience for short-term contract work overseas.
 It organizes 500 placements (工作安置)a year,and at the moment supply is surpassing demand.
 A BESO spokesman said that the organization is“limited by funding rather than a lack of volunteers”.
 Enthusiastic but unqualified students do not impress as much as they once did alongside accountants,managers and doctors.
 The typical volunteer,these days,has been in full-time employment for at least five years and is highly qualified.
 And the profession which provides the biggest portion of volunteers is education—headmasters and school inspectors as well as classroom teachers.
-57. All the statements are true about Prince William EXCEPT that .
+58. From the second paragraph we can know that .